chartpath/ramses-elasticsearch/notes.md

 ## Setup

-For this guide we need to satisfy four dependencies before diving in.
-First, we need to have Python installed on the system.
-Second, we need to have Elasticsearch running with a default configuration.
-Third, we need either PostgreSQL or MongoDB running with a default configuration.
-Fourth, we need to have `virtualenv` installed, which can be done with the command `sudo pip install virtualenv`.
+For this guide we need to satisfy five dependencies before diving in.

+* We need to have Python installed on the system.
+* We need to have Elasticsearch running with a default configuration.
+* We need either PostgreSQL or MongoDB running with a default configuration.
+* We need to have `virtualenv` installed.
+* We need to have `npm` installed.

 For this example, I have chosen Postgres, but Mongo works too.